LoosTeam/tools_and_tutorials/cS2G/README.md

 cS2G tool is available as an R script on Esrum along with all the data needed to run the tool, courtesy of [Raquel Sanz Martinez](mailto:raquel.martinez@sund.ku.dk) from the Kilpelainen group.

-To run cS2G, you need a list of coordinates for the variants you would like to investigate in GRCh37 (hg19), and a config file.
+To run cS2G, you need a list of coordinates in GRCh37 (hg19) for the variants you would like to investigate, and a config file.
 The Rscript that performs cS2G does not need to be modified.

 ## Install R libraries

 You need to first make sure that you have the following R libraries installed in your home folder:

 ```
-install.packages(c("tidyverse", "dplyr", "GenomicRanges", "biomaRt", "data.table"))
+install.packages(c("tidyverse", "dplyr", "data.table", "BiocManager"))
+BiocManager::install("GenomicRanges")
+BiocManager::install("biomaRt")

 ```

 You can refer to [official Esrum documentation](https://cbmr-data.github.io/esrum/tips/r.html#installing-r-modules) for help with doing this.